 Bidding for homes

-If you are on the housing list you can bid (apply) to rent one of the properties that we advertise.
-You must register your interest in a home with us to be considered for it.
+Once you are on the housing list, the next step is to bid (apply) to rent one of the properties that we advertise.
+You must bid a home in order to be considered for it.

 How to bid

 You can let us know you're interested in an advertised property by bidding in one of two ways.
 You can also withdraw a bid at any time, using either of these platforms.

 You will greatly improve your prospects for being successful if you widen the choice of properties you bid for each week.

 on the Tower Hamlets homeseekers website.
 If you do not have internet access at home, you can use computers available at the One Stop Shops and Idea Stores, free of charge, to search for suitable homes and place bids.